In 1970, Congress made marijuana a Schedule 1 substance under the Controlled

 DUID (driving under the influence of drugs) if you test positive for THC in

-of marijuana doesn’t necessarily mean that you are impaired.
+took a hit of marijuana doesn’t necessarily mean that you are impaired.

 Take Your Chemical Tests Wisely